openshift-cs/rosaworkshop/rosa-workshop/rosa/2-deploy.md

 - **manual:** Role and Policy documents will be created and saved in the current directory.
 You will need to manually run the commands that are provided  as the next step.
 This will allow you to review the policy and roles before creating them.
 - **auto:** Roles and policies will be created and applied automatically using the current AWS account, instead of having to manually run each command.

->**Note:** If no mode is selected the **auto** mode is the default.

 For the purposes of this workshop either method will work.
-Though we do recommend the `auto` method as that is quicker and has less steps.
+Though we do recommend `auto` mode as that is quicker and has less steps.

 ## Deployment flow
-The overall flow that we will follow boils down to 4 (but really 3) steps.
+The overall flow that we will follow boils down to:

 1. `rosa create account-roles` - This is executed only <u>once</u> per account, per OpenShift version.
-Once created this does *not* need to be executed again for more clusters of the same version.
+Once created this does *not* need to be executed again for more clusters of the same y-stream version.
 1. `rosa create cluster`
-1. `rosa create operator-roles`
+1. `rosa create operator-roles` (Manual mode only)
-1. `rosa create oidc-provider`
+1. `rosa create oidc-provider` (Manual mode only)

-For each succeeding cluster in the same account for the same version, only steps 2-4 are needed.
+For each succeeding cluster in the same account for the same y-stream version, only step 2 is needed (or 2-4 for manual mode).

 ## Automatic Mode
 As mentioned above if you want the ROSA CLI to automate the creation of the roles and policies to create your cluster quickly, then use this method.

 ### Create account roles
-If this is the <u>first time</u> you are deploying ROSA in this account and have <u>not yet created the account roles</u> for the OpenShift version you are deploying, then enable ROSA to create JSON files for account-wide roles and policies, including Operator policies.
+If this is the <u>first time</u> you are deploying ROSA in this account and have <u>not yet created the account roles</u> then enable ROSA to create JSON files for account-wide roles and policies, including Operator policies.

-Run the following command (to see all available OpenShift versions run: `rosa list versions`):
+Run the following command to create the account-wide roles:

-    rosa create account-roles --mode auto --version 4.8 --yes
+    rosa create account-roles --mode auto --yes

 You will see an output like the following: